How Are We Different from our Competitors?

 When was the last time you heard about a service provider who did background checks on their employees?
 When our franchise owners hire someone, we make sure they don’t have anything dangerous or violent in their backgrounds, or anything that would make our customers uncomfortable.

-We also make sure all field workers wear photo ID badges, and we email the pictures to our customers so they’ll know whom to expect at their front door.
+We also make sure all service professionals wear photo ID badges, and we email the pictures to our customers so they’ll know whom to expect at their front door.
 This is almost unheard of in an industry populated largely by single-operator businesses of sometimes-dubious repute.
 It builds trust and sets us apart.

 “People look for a company that is professional,” says Bergen, N.J., franchisee Gil Moskovitz.
 “We look cleaner, we wear uniforms, our trucks all have logos on them and we do background checks; many companies don’t have that.
 Our marketing materials are nicer-looking and more professional, and our online marketing is far better than theirs.
 If I’m an individual owning a small business, I’m doing everything myself.
 If you join with a corporate office, you have so many hands working together doing something that an individual can never achieve.”